struct/isoalloc/PERFORMANCE.md

        1.320819529 seconds time elapsed
 ```

-IsoAlloc seems to outperform ptmalloc in these artificial tests but this is just one data point.
+IsoAlloc seems to outperform ptmalloc in these artificial benchmarks.